SamBailey6194/pointless_impressions/docs/markdowns/DEVELOPMENT.md

    - Create `.env.dev` from example if it doesn't exist
    - Build and start all Docker containers
    - Show you the access URLs

+  It should build in the order of:
+  1. db_dev = PostgreSQL
+  2. redis_dev = Redis Cache
+  3. maildev_dev = Email testing
+  4. web = Django development server

+  Important notes:
+  - Tailwind and JS files will automatically run in watch mode
+  - The database will automatically migrate
+  - All data will be created automatically from the fixture files

 3. View all available commands:
    ```bash